Sharing Recipes

 You can share any recipe with friends and family directly from the recipe detail page.
 Tap the Share button to open the iOS Share Sheet, where you can send the recipe via:

-Shared recipes are sent as Schema.org JSON files — a widely-used standard format for recipes.
+Shared recipes are sent as Schema.org JSON files - a widely-used standard format for recipes.
 Recipients who have Ressup can import the recipe directly.
-Others will receive a readable text version.
+The JSON includes all recipe data, including photos, videos, and audio attachments.

 Export Formats